Newly Diagnosed with Prostate Cancer?

 There are several different approaches to prostate cancer treatment.
 If cancer is found at an early stage your doctor may recommend an “active surveillance” or “watchful waiting” approach.
 There are several different medical treatments available as well.
 Each individual case is different, and if you have any doubt whatsoever about the treatment plan that’s best for you, or if you just want to determine if the suggested treatment plan is what a cancer specialist would also suggest, it would be best to get a second opinion.

 Most insurance companies will cover a second opinion assessment, but you should always check with your insurance provider to check your coverage before making an appointment.
-Learn more about our prostate cancer specialists located throughout Virginia.
+Learn more about a second opinion from our prostate cancer specialists located throughout Virginia and Eastern North Carolina.

 What Kind of Doctor Should I See?

-Once you're confident about your cancer diagnosis, it's time to schedule an appointment for prostate cancer treatment.
-The type of doctor you will see for treatment will depend on your specific case, and they will develop a treatment plan tailored to you.
+Once you're confident about your prostate cancer diagnosis, it's time to schedule an appointment for prostate cancer treatment.
+The type of doctor you will see for treatment will depend on your specific case.
 At Virginia Oncology Associates, you will typically see a medical oncologist first where they will assess your condition and then refer you to a radiation oncologist as appropriate for treatment based on the stage of the cancer.
+The medical oncologist and radiation oncologist often work together to develop a prostate cancer treatment plan tailored to you.

 What Is the Extent of My Prostate Cancer?

 Most likely you've already had some tests done which may have included a biopsy, blood tests, scans and other tests that can help the oncologist understand how advanced your prostate cancer is.
-S/He will give your cancer a stage based on size and location of the prostate cancer.
+They will determine the stage of prostate cancer based on size and location of your tumor.

 What Should I Know About My First Oncology Appointment?